JohnAugustineMcCain/Trivalent/README.md

 “Artificial Confidence” is a much more accurate description than “Artificial Intelligence.“​​​​​​​​​​​​​​​​

-**An exploration of P vs NP and developing coding to help understand it**
+**AI safety and epistemics through study of paradoxes and P vs NP**

 📄 [Reframing P vs NP](./Reframing_P_vs_NP__Computational_Complexity_Solutions.pdf)